 FHT regularly selects members at random to audit their CPD evidence.
 If you are randomly selected for a CPD audit, you will be notified by letter and you will be required to send in your evidence.

-- Keep on top of your CPD by downloading out completing our CPD log each membership year: download here!
+- Keep on top of your CPD by downloading and completing our CPD log each membership year: download here!

 - Download the case study template to help with your structure and layout when writing a case study.
 A full case study gains you 5 CPD points: download here!

 - Download the reflective practice templates to allow you to reflect upon any treatment, events, experiences or training.
 A full reflective practice gains you 5 CPD points.

 - Advice, exercises and treatments for low back pain